 Security for both landlords and tenants is essential if the rental sector is to be both an attractive option for tenants and a safe and viable investment choice for investors.
 The rental strategy aims to move towards a situation where longer term tenancies are the norm.
 The legislation extends tenancies from 4 years to 6 year tenancies.
-This will apply to all new tenancies that come into operation on or after 24th December 2016 which includes a further Part 4 tenancy that come into existence on or after 24th December 2016.
-Landlords currently can terminate within the first six months of a tenancy without giving a reason.
+This will apply to all new tenancies that come into operation on or after 24th December 2016 which includes a further Part 4 tenancy that comes into existence on or after 24th December 2016.
+Landlords can terminate within the first six months of a tenancy without giving a reason.
 Once a Part 4 tenancy comes into existence it can only be terminated by using one of the grounds listed below.

 If a landlord wishes to stop a Further Part 4 tenancy coming into existence they may serve a notice during the Part 4 tenancy with the notice period given to the tenant expiring on or after the end of the tenancy.
 A notice served in this way should provide a reason for termination but the reason does not need to be one of the grounds set out below.
 To ensure the notice is valid it is best practice for the notice period given to end during the first six months of the Further Part 4 tenancy.